cyruswastaken/GhostClient/README.md

 - **Optimized Performance**: Lightweight and efficient to ensure smooth gameplay.
 - **Customizable Modules**: Enable or disable features as per your preference.
 - **Hotkey Support**: Quick access to essential functionalities.
-- **User-Friendly Interface**: Clean and simple design for easy navigation.

 ## Installation